Hipparchus-Math/hipparchus/README.md

  |                                                                      |
  +======================================================================+
 --->
-Apache Commons Math
+Hipparchus
 ===================

 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-The Apache Commons Math project is a library of lightweight, self-contained mathematics and statistics components addressing the most common practical problems not immediately available in the Java programming language or commons-lang.
+The Hipparchus project is a library of lightweight, self-contained mathematics and statistics components addressing the most common practical problems not immediately available in the Java programming language or commons-lang.

 Documentation
 -------------

 More information can be found on the [homepage](https://commons.apache.org/proper/commons-math).
 The [JavaDoc](https://commons.apache.org/proper/commons-math/apidocs) can be browsed.
-Questions related to the usage of Apache Commons Math should be posted to the [user mailing list][ml].
+Questions related to the usage of Hipparchus should be posted to the [user mailing list][ml].

 Where can I get the latest release?
 -----------------------------------